 Ahoy!
 My name is Ron Carter aka Rockin’ Ron the Friendly Pirate.
 Since 2002, I’ve been performing Pirate Music for ALL Ages.
-I sing to my own guitar accompaniment and to tracks from my stylistically diverse albums Give Me an RRR, Pirate PaRRRty, The Flying Pirate Circus, and Talk Like a Pirate.
-The latter was in consideration for a 2017 Best Children’s Album GRAMMY™.
+I sing to my own guitar accompaniment and to tracks from my stylistically diverse albums Give Me an RRR, Pirate PaRRRty, The Flying Pirate Circus, Talk Like a Pirate, and Captains & Sea Monsters (coming summer 2021).
+My song Pirate Party Pooper was a semifinalist in the International Songwriting Contest.
+The Flying Pirate Circus and Talk Like A Pirate were in consideration for Children’s Album GRAMMYs™.
 My primarily original songs have lots of interaction and boatloads of wordplay.
 I have released an illustrated children’s book, also called The Flying Pirate Circus, based on lyrics from my albums.
 My main port ‘o call is Smugglers’ Notch Resort – America’s Family Resort, and I have appeared throughout Northeastern North America at schools, libraries, and events.

 BIOGRAPHY – The man behind the patch